syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 This section explains how to perform selection and its related operations in the TreeView.

 ## UI Selection
-The TreeView allows selecting items either programmatically or touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionMode.html) property value to other than None.The control has different selection modes to perform selection operations as listed as follows.
+The TreeView allows selecting the items either programmatically or touch interactions by setting the [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionMode.html) property value to other than `None`.
+The control has different selection modes to perform selection operations as listed as follows.

-None: Allows disabling selection.
+* `None`: Allows disabling the selection.
-Single: Allows selecting single item only.
+* `Single`: Allows selecting the single item only.
 When clicking on the selected item, selection not will not be cleared.
-This is the default value for `TreeView.SelectionMode`.
+This is the default value for `SelectionMode`.
-SingleDeselect: Allows selecting single item only.
+* `SingleDeselect`: Allows selecting the single item only.
 When clicking on the selected item, selection gets cleared.
-Multiple: Allows selecting more than one item.
+* `Multiple`: Allows selecting more than one item.
 Selection is not cleared when selecting more than one items.
 When clicking on the selected item, selection gets cleared.
-Extended: Allows to select multiple items using the common key modifiers in UWP platform.
+* `Extended`: Allows to select the multiple items using the common key modifiers in `UWP platform` and for other platforms, it works as `Single` selection.

 {% tabs %}
 {% highlight xaml %}